zerobull-consulting/terraform-provider-remotefile/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/danitso/terraform-provider-sftp)](https://goreportcard.com/report/github.com/danitso/terraform-provider-sftp)
 [![GoDoc](https://godoc.org/github.com/danitso/terraform-provider-sftp?status.svg)](http://godoc.org/github.com/danitso/terraform-provider-sftp)

-# Terraform Provider for SFTP
+# Terraform Provider for Remote Files
-A Terraform Provider which adds additional SFTP functionality.
+A Terraform Provider which allows reading of files located on a remote machine, using the SFTP protocol over SSH.

+A data source (remotefile_sftp) is provided that connects to an SSH daemon and reads the content of the file.

+Under the hood, Go's standard SFTP and SSH packages are used to read the contents of the remote file, and respond appropriately to network errors or other conditions.

 ## Requirements